-Contoso's Active Directory Domain Services forest
+The Contoso Active Directory Domain Services forest

-Contoso uses a single Active Directory Domain Services (AD DS) forest for contoso.com with seven sub-domains, one for each region of the world.
+Contoso uses a single Active Directory Domain Services (AD DS) forest for contoso.com with seven subdomains, one for each region of the world.
 The headquarters, regional hub offices, and satellite offices contain domain controllers for local authentication and authorization.

-Here is the Contoso forest with regional domains for the different parts of the world that contain regional hubs.
+Here's the Contoso forest with regional domains for the different parts of the world that contain regional hubs.

-Contoso's federated authentication infrastructure
+The Contoso federated authentication infrastructure

-- Vendors and partners to use their LinkedIn, Salesforce, or Google Mail accounts to sign in to the partner extranet.
+- Vendors and partners to use their LinkedIn, Salesforce, or Google Mail accounts to sign in to the company's partner extranet.

-AD FS servers in the DMZ facilitate the authentication of customer credentials by their identity providers for access to the public web site and partner credentials for access to the partner extranet.
+AD FS servers in the DMZ facilitate authentication of customer credentials by their identity providers for access to the public web site and partner credentials for access to the partner extranet.

 Hybrid identity with password hash synchronization for cloud-based authentication

-Here is the server running Azure AD Connect polling the Contoso AD DS forest for changes and then synchronizing those changes with the Azure AD tenant.
+Here's the server running Azure AD Connect polling the Contoso AD DS forest for changes and then synchronizing those changes with the Azure AD tenant.